 How a conducted requirement is applied to the transceiver array boundary is detailed in the respective requirement subclause.

-4.3.3 BS type 1-O and BS type 2-O
+4.3.3 IAB type 1-O and IAB type 2-O

-For BS type 1-O and BS type 2-O, the radiated characteristics are defined over the air (OTA), where the operating band specific radiated interface is referred to as the Radiated Interface Boundary (RIB).
+For IAB type 1-O and IAB type 2-O, the radiated characteristics are defined over the air (OTA), where the operating band specific radiated interface is referred to as the Radiated Interface Boundary (RIB).
 Radiated requirements are also referred to as OTA requirements.
 The (spatial) characteristics in which the OTA requirements apply are detailed for each requirement.

-Figure 4.3.3-1: Radiated reference points for BS type 1-O and BS type 2-O
+Figure 4.3.3-1: Radiated reference points for IAB type 1-O and BS type 2-O

 Co-location requirements are specified at the conducted interface of the co-location reference antenna, the co-location reference antenna does not form part of the BS under test but is a means to provide OTA power levels which are representative of a co-located system, further defined in subclause 4.9.

-For a BS type 1-O the transceiver unit array must contain at least 8 transmitter units and at least 8 receiver units.
+For a IAB type 1-O the transceiver unit array must contain at least 8 transmitter units and at least 8 receiver units.
 Transmitter units and receiver units may be combined into transceiver units.
 The transmitter/receiver units have the ability to transmit/receive parallel independent modulated symbol streams.